UVA-Course-Explorer/.github/profile/README.md

 We are also planning to add more filtering options on the Search page.

+We also plan to add outlines on the catalog pages to make them easy to navigate (so you don't need to scroll a lot to get to the bottom).

 And as discussed in the limitations section, we may experiment with appending LLM-generated descriptions to short descriptions to improve search results.